Call for Free consultation

 Don’t Trip Up Your Own Bankruptcy

 Before you file for a Chapter 7 or Chapter 13 bankruptcy, you need to know what you are getting into.
 If you are even considering bankruptcy, it would be wise to speak with an experienced Florida bankruptcy lawyer before you make a misstep that will put your bankruptcy in jeopardy.
+This will help you avoid trouble by ensuring all your financial dealings are properly disclosed and managed.

 Of course, there are many options short of bankruptcy.
 If you would like to discuss your other options or the details of the bankruptcy process including the Florida bankruptcy lookback period, contact us at Ziegler Diamond Law: Debt Fighters for a free consultation by submitting this form.
 Or just call us directly at (727) 538-4188 in Clearwater, (813) 225-3c111 in Tampa or (352) 600-1326 in Mt.
 Dora.